bluesky/tiled/docs/source/explanations/security.md

 There are example configurations for ORCID and Google in the directory `example_configs/` in the Tiled source repository.

+You can also try it against a locally-runing dummy OIDC provider.
+See the README and files under `example_configs/simple_oidc/` in the Tiled source repository.

 ### Toy examples for testing and development